odea-project/qAlgorithms/report/report.md

 (@gerrit: not yet completed)

 ### Algorithm
-From a high-level perspective, the algorithm searches for similar groups of masses (@gerrit: it should be groups of similar masses) in a given dataset and ensures no group has too much space between masses (@gerrit: isn't it datapoints instead of masses?) in the chromatographic column.
+From a high-level perspective, the algorithm searches for groups of similar masses in a given dataset and ensures no group has too much space in the chromatographic dimension between included points.
 This is realized over an iterative approach, where first groups of masses are formed, those then split in places with too great a gap, and the resulting fragments are checked for being grouped in mz.
 The process continues until all groups contain no gaps anymore.
 The group size defines the greatest possible distance between two neighboring masses (@gerrit: here, it is not neighboring masses but the neighboring orders of the masses, so it is sorted.
 However, sorting is not mentioned at all.
 Moreover, this is based on the assumption, that a normally distributed variable provides a characteristic order space between first and second or last and last-1 masses.
 This order space is distributed similarly to an exponential distribution with a decreasing probability for increasing distances.
+Here, we assume, that a cumulative probability of 99 % can be used to estimate a threshold for an acceptable distance.)
+//
-Here, we assume, that a cumulative probability of 99 % can be used to estimate a threshold for an acceptable distance.) and is normalized to the centroid error (@gerrit: This is due to our assumption; however, it is important to mention that the centroid error is also just an estimate for the standard deviation of the assumed normal distribution.), while the largest allowed gap in the scan dimension is set to six. (@gerrit: This should be explained.)
+and is normalized to the centroid error (@gerrit: This is due to our assumption; however, it is important to mention that the centroid error is also just an estimate for the standard deviation of the assumed normal distribution.), while the largest allowed gap in the scan dimension is set to six. (@gerrit: This should be explained.)
 After grouping is complete, a silhouette score is calculated for all points in groups and scaled to the interval [0,1] for weighing in a later step. (@gerrit: this should include the corresponding literature.)